Anita Gillette: Television and film

 After the end of Search for Tomorrow in late 1986, and appearing with Robert Reed and Bert Convy on Super Password, Gillette transitioned to film with a variety of notable roles such as that of Mona in 1987's Moonstruck.
-Many of these roles had her as an on-screen mother to characters played by prominent actors; she played Jack Black's mother in Bob Roberts (1992), Mary-Louise Parker's mother in Boys on the Side (1995), Bill Murray's mother in Larger Than Life (1996), Jennifer Aniston's mother in She's The One (1996), and the mother of Bobby Cannavale's love interest in The Guru (2002).
-Her return to television in 2000's short-lived Normal, Ohio had her playing the mother of John Goodman's character (coincidentally with fellow former game show regular Orson Bean as her on-screen husband).
+Many of these roles had her as an on-screen mother to characters played by prominent actors; she played Roger Davis (Jack Black)'s mother Mrs. Davis in Bob Roberts (1992), Robin Nickerson (Mary-Louise Parker)'s mother Elaine Nickerson in Boys on the Side (1995), Jack Corcoran (Bill Murray)'s mother Mrs. Corcoran in Larger than Life (1996), Renee Fitzpatrick (Jennifer Aniston)'s mother Carol in She's The One (1996), and Mrs. McGee, the mother of Randy (Bobby Cannavale)'s love interest Rusty McGee (Dash Mihok) in The Guru (2002).
+Her return to television in 2000's short-lived Normal, Ohio had her playing Joan Gamble, the mother of John Goodman's character William "Butch" Gamble (coincidentally with fellow former game show regular Orson Bean as her on-screen husband Bill Gamble).

 In the 1990s, Gillette starred in two Hallmark Hall of Fame movies, The Summer of Ben Tyler (1996) with James Woods and A Christmas Memory (1997) with Patty Duke.
 In 2004, Gillette appeared as Miss Mitzi, the lonely alcoholic owner of a struggling dance studio in Shall We Dance?, opposite Richard Gere, Jennifer Lopez and Susan Sarandon.
-She made several appearances as Grandma Betty on Fox's The War at Home (2005–2007); as Lily Flynn, the mother of criminalist Catherine Willows, in four episodes of CSI (2005–2007/2012); and the mother of Liz Lemon in two episodes of 30 Rock (2007/2010).
+She made several appearances as Grandma Betty on Fox's The War at Home (2005–2007); as Lily Flynn, the mother of criminalist Catherine Willows (Marg Helgenberger), in four episodes of CSI (2005–2007/2012); and Margaret Lemon, the mother of Liz Lemon (Tina Fey) in two episodes of 30 Rock (2007/2010).
 She starred in the 2006 film Hiding Victoria.

 Since 2010 she has had several guest-starring roles in such shows as: Law & Order: Special Victims Unit (2010), Shake it Up (2012), Modern Family (2013), Blue Bloods (2013), Elementary (2015), Public Morals (2015) and Chicago Med (2016).
 She played Rose Fitzgerald in the 2012 film The Fitzgerald Family Christmas, written, directed by, and starring Edward Burns.

-On February 17, 2020, Gillette was bestowed Honorary Member of The Lambs, America's oldest professional theatrical association.